abhayagiri/what-is-buddhism/main.md

 human beings is but one among many, including heavens, hells, animals and ghosts.
 One may be reborn into any of these, depending on the kamma one has accumulated.
-The law of kamma can only be fully comprehended in the context of multiple lifetimes, because it sometimes takes this long for the seeds of kamma to bear their fruit.
+The law of kamma can only be fully comprehended in the context of multiple lifetimes because it sometimes takes this long for the seeds of kamma to bear their fruit.
 The repetitive cycle of birth and death, the wandering on from realm to realm, is inherently unable to fully satisfy and often produces pain.
 By following the Noble Eightfold Path to its culmination,